Umair-Rinde/FEMS/README.md

 3. Write tests for your changes if applicable.
 4. Push your changes to your fork and submit a pull request to the `main` branch of the main repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-- Thanks to the developers and contributors of NestJS, Next.js, React, and other open-source projects used in this project.
+- Thanks to the developers and contributors of NestJS, Next.js, React, Sequelize ORM, PostgreSQL, and other open-source projects used in this project.
-- Special thanks to all the farmers whose feedback and insights have helped shape this application.